Do you want a cookie?

 The leaves of the horse mint are elongated and the flowers form false spikes.
 Image: Ragnhild&Neil Crawford from Sweden, CC BY-SA 2.0 via wikimedia commons.

 The mint species, which originates from Europe, is also known as brook mint.
 Today it has spread as far as Africa.
 Here, too, the name reveals where the mint can be found: on banks, damp ditches, moors and wet meadows.
 It often grows out of the shallow water at the edges of lakes and streams.
 The marsh plant stays in these places because it spreads its seeds via the water!
 This allows it to cover long distances in a short time.
 The marsh plant can also reproduce via runners.
-Water mint grows up to 60 cm tall and has egg-shaped, light green leaves with slightly toothed edges.
+Water mint grows up to 60 cm/23.6 in tall and has egg-shaped, light green leaves with slightly toothed edges.
 The flowers form light pink to light purple, superimposed pseudo whorls and are found in the upper leaf axils and at the end of the shoots.
 The flowers form (semi-)round balls at the ends.
 Water mint is edible and was used as a sacred herb by Celtic druids.
 In the garden, the plant is well suited to greening the edges of ponds.

 Water mint